nebuly-ai/optimate/optimization/speedster/README.md

 # **Key concepts**

-`Speedster`'s design reflects our mission to automatically master each and every existing AI acceleration technique to deliver the **fastest AI ever**.
+Speedster's design reflects our mission to automatically master each and every existing AI acceleration technique to deliver the most cost-efficient AI ever.
 As a result, `Speedster` leverages available enterprise-grade open-source optimization tools.
 If these tools and  communities already exist, and are distributed under a permissive license (Apache, MIT, etc), we integrate them and happily contribute to their communities.
 However, many tools do not exist yet, in which case we implement them and open-source the code so that our community can benefit from it.

 `Speedster` is shaped around **4 building blocks** and leverages a modular design to foster scalability and integration of new acceleration components across the software to hardware stack.